 Once reviewed and approved, safe work may commence under the permit-to-work system.

 During the operational phase of the permit, warning signs and barriers are often posted around the task area.
 When working on mechanical and electrical assets and systems, they need to be made safe and isolated, i.e. locked off, and any stored energy released.
+If the work takes place in ATEX zones (flammable or combustible vapours, gases, and dusts) then precautions such as non-spark tools, ATEX-rated equipment, and anti-static clothing must be adhered to.
 Clear task instructions and procedures will ensure risk and human errors are minimized.
 Mobile and digital solutions work best to avoid carrying paperwork to job sites.
 After the task is complete, the person in control must confirm that the work is done, and the workplace has been cleaned up of left-over materials and debris.

 Permit Sign Off or Renewal